-Every person has its way of doing business.
+Every person has their way of doing business.
 Some like to take more risks and follow their gut, while others are more inclined to analyze the situation.
 When it comes to the boss’s workstyle personality, in particular, it can have a significant impact on how business is conducted in the workplace.

 It is useful information to have because it lets you manage yourself around these workstyle personality types.
 Many of us fall under the misconception that others around us like to be treated the same as we would like to be treated.
 Unfortunately, however, this is not the case.
 Everyone is influenced by their workstyle personality as well as the behaviours that people tend to use at work.

 And while we will not focus on particularly harmful personality types, we will, however, provide several examples and how to manage them.

 As their name would suggest, Advancers focus on tasks, results, and taking action.
 They are usually seen as confident and efficient but spend relatively little time on building close relationships with coworkers.
 And while they may be pragmatic, strong, and decisive, they can also come off as arrogant, stubborn, or impatient at times.